ismailmubarik/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 Parameter store allows for storage of **configuration** and **secrets**

+Parameter Store lets you create parameters which has name and a value.
+Value is the part stat stores the actual configuration.

+Many AWS services integrate with the Parameter Store natively.

+Parameter Store offers to store three difeerent kinds of paramters:

 - Strings
 - StringList
 - SecureString

-You can store license codes, database strings, and full configs and passwords.
+You can store license codes, database (connection) strings like hostnam or ports, and full configs and passwords.

 Parameter store allows for hierarchies and versioning.